BardenB/IronList/README.md

 ```

 Notes:
 - The program reads the selected file at startup.
-If the final selected path does not exist, the program will error when reading entries (unless you created the file earlier or chose to create it during `--set-default`).
+If the final selected path does not exist, the program will error when reading entries.
 - You can still use `--file` to temporarily point to a different file (only used if the path exists at startup).

 ---